-Fall is only a couple of months away, and we all know that can make quite a mess in your hard.
+Fall is only a couple of months away, and we all know that can make quite a mess in your yard.
 However, gathering fallen leaves and using them for mulch is a great way to naturally fertilize your lawn.

 But what about all the raking, and the task of creating mulch?